octohedron/suresta.github.io/content/_index.md

         - name: Optimize Security
           icon: magnifying-glass
           description: Options include incident reports and post mortems, as well as tracing, automated monitoring, and other features to mitigate risk, employ proactive measures, and manage your exposure
-        - name: Resolve issues guided by specialists
+        - name: Resolve issues through specialists
           icon: bolt
-          description: Options for on-call support and personalized assistance, as well as alert systems and observability tools to resolve issues quickly and smoothly
+          description: Discover on-call support and personalized assistance, as well as alert systems and observability tools to find and solve problems quickly
         - name: Cloud
           icon: sparkles
-          description: Manage cloud capacity, cost management, and debugging with services like Azure, Google Cloud, AWS, and Kubernetes
+          description: Manage cloud capacity, costs, and debugging in services like Azure, Google Cloud, AWS, and Kubernetes
         - name: Coding Assistance
           icon: code-bracket
           description: Confer with our experts in languages like Golang, Python, Typescript, Javascript, Java, and others to troubleshoot and refactor your code